 The Company manufactures the female condom in a leased facility located in London, England.
 Further, a material portion of the Company's future sales are likely to be in foreign markets.
 Manufacturing costs and sales to foreign markets are subject to normal currency risks associated with changes in the exchange rate of foreign currencies relative to the United States dollar.
-For the first six months of fiscal 2005, 84% of the Company's net revenues, 92% of the Company's cost of products sold and 40% of the Company's operating expenses were affected by changes in the exchange rate of foreign currencies relative to the United States dollar.
-Approximately 40% of net revenues in the first six months of fiscal 2005 were to the Company's customers in South Africa.
+For the first nine months of fiscal 2005, 74% of the Company's net revenues, 92% of the Company's cost of products sold and 43% of the Company's operating expenses were affected by changes in the exchange rate of foreign currencies relative to the United States dollar.
+Approximately 26% and 12% of net revenues in the first nine months of fiscal 2005 were to the Company's customers in South Africa and Botswana, respectively.
 On an ongoing basis, management continues to evaluate its commercial transactions and is prepared to employ currency hedging strategies when it believes such strategies are appropriate.
 In addition, some of the Company's future international sales may be in developing nations where dramatic political or economic changes are possible.
 Such factors may adversely affect the Company's results of operations and financial condition.
-For the first six months of fiscal 2005, the Company estimates that the net impact of the favorable exchange rate fluctuations was approximately \$64,000.
+For the first nine months of fiscal 2005, the Company estimates that the net impact of the unfavorable exchange rate fluctuations was approximately \$106,000.